Introducing this blog.

 Transcripts of interviews I am undertaking with contemporary noise artists who are my friends and inspiration.
 The purpose is to discover and share their own unique philosophies of noise: what noise means to them and why they make it.

 Noise compositions (usually mine) for you to listen to, with comments and background notes on my thinking and creative processes.

 / Noise.
 Life.
 Death.

 A deeper philosophical analysis of noise as it relates to themes of power, resurrection and eternity, randomness and chaos, nihilism and suicide, and more!

 Self-explanatory.
-I reckon I should write at least 50 book reviews to establish legitimacy as some kind of expert on all things noise-related…
+I reckon I should aim to write something in the region of 50 book reviews in order to establish some kind of legitimacy as a specialist in noise-related topics.

 / Noise Church

 Ideas for interfacing noise and noise music with such areas as Christian and church life as preaching and teaching, the sacraments (baptism and communion), discipleship and service, creeds and confessions, etc.